You will be met on arrival and transferred to your hotel.

 Important Note: Bring a torch for turtle viewing, as there are lots of very big holes on the beach dug by the turtles and the two rangers torches are not sufficient.

-Head inland and into the desert of Wahiba Sands for an exhilarating ride through the sand dunes and to enjoy dates and Omani coffee in a Bedouin home in the desert.
-In the desert you will see women with unusual burqas that cover everything but their eyes.
-On then up a scenic mountain road to the gorgeous Wadi Bani Khalid the Lost Shangri La.
-These green pools set in date palms and surrounded by mountains are a truly spectacular sight and are even more inviting to swim in.
+Head inland and into the desert of Wahiba Sands for an exhilarating ride through the sand dunes, before enjoying dates and Omani coffee in a Bedouin home.
+In the desert, you will see women with unusual burqas that cover everything but their eyes.
+Next, travel up a scenic mountain road to the gorgeous Wadi Bani Khalid.
+These green pools are set amongst date palms and surrounded by mountains; a truly spectacular sight which invites you for a swim.

-Continue on to Nizwa, and visit the big round 16th century fort of the Yaruba dynasty, and the souq if time permits.
-The town is a bustling centre for crafts and the silver souq is the best in Oman.
+Continue on to Nizwa and visit the big round 16th century fort of the Yaruba dynasty, along with the souq if time permits.
+The town is a bustling centre for crafts, and the silver souq is the best in Oman.

-Note: If possible, plan to arrive in Nizwa on a Thursday, as the Friday morning market is well worth visiting, when farmers for miles around bring their goats to auction.
+Note: If possible, plan to arrive in Nizwa on a Thursday, as the Friday morning market is well worth visiting, where farmers for miles around will bring their goats to auction.

-Take another stroll in the souqs of Nizwa with their pottery, silver and handicrafts, and the market if here on a Friday.
-On to visit Bahla, the oldest recorded region of civilization in Oman, known for its pottery and its huge loam fort – on UNESCOs list of heritage monuments.
+Take another stroll in the souqs of Nizwa with their pottery, silver and handicrafts, and the market if arriving on a Friday.
+On to visit Bahla, the oldest recorded region of civilization in Oman, known for its pottery and its huge loam fort – included on UNESCOs list of heritage monuments.
 See the mighty bastion of Jabrin and Al Hota Caves with their beautiful stalagmite and stalactite formations and large caverns.
-Drive up into the mountains to wander in Misfah, a picturesque village strapped on to the side of a mountain, before returning to Muscat to overnight.
+Drive up into the mountains to wander in Misfah, a picturesque village strapped on to the side of a mountain, before returning to Muscat for an overnight stay.